celery/celery/docs/userguide/monitoring.rst

     the database.
-The recommended way around this is to use a dedicated `DATABASE_NUMBER` for Celery, you can also use database numbers to separate Celery applications from each other (virtual hosts), but this won't affect the monitoring events used by e.g. Flower as Redis pub/sub commands are global rather than database based.
+The recommended way around this is to use a dedicated `DATABASE_NUMBER` for Celery, you can also use database numbers to separate Celery applications from each other (virtual hosts), but this won't affect the monitoring events used by for example Flower as Redis pub/sub commands are global rather than database based.

 .. _monitoring-munin: